How to do a Sintra day trip

 Plus there are a few other tour options here to consider:

-If you would like to visit independently, I’m going to share some information for the best way to do a day trip to Sintra from Lisbon.
+If you would like to visit independently, I’m going to share some information on the best way to do a day trip to Sintra from Lisbon.
 After having done it myself, I think this is the best way to maximise your time and see all the highlights.

 The only word of warning I would give is that most visitors do a similar itinerary because it is the best and most obvious way to see Sintra in one day.